gauthamp10/dockerfile-boilerplates/README.md

 ## __Docker__

-Docker is service which provides OS-level virtualization with such ease that no virtual machines can offer.
-It also packs software dependencies within itself and runs independently on various platforms.
+Docker is service which provides OS-level virtualization with such ease and compatibility that no virtual machines can offer.
+It also packs software dependencies within itself and runs independently and flexibly on various platforms.

 To know more: [docker.com](https://www.docker.com/)